xcart/xc5-manual/en/modules/ebay_integration/importing_products_from_ebay.md

 ---
 If you already have items listed on eBay that you need to have in your X-Cart store as products, you can import them from eBay into your X-Cart store.

 To be imported into an X-Cart store, an eBay item needs to have a SKU specified in the _Custom Label_ field; so, before you attemt importing any items, make sure they have SKUs.
+Once a item has been imported into X-Cart, its _Custom Label_ field value becomes X-Cart product SKU.

 To import items from eBay: